HoffsMH/ex-tl/taskell.md

 - options to peel off most recent from jrnl archive into current directory
 - add the ability to copy a ## heading and its content and automatically create a new md file that is named appropriately
 - remove the runonce module and fold into supervisor
+- restic backup into watched processes
+- investigate getting all systemctl work in bootstrap into tl
+    * [ ] restic backup (done)
+    * [ ] syncthing (this is automatic so leave it alone for now)